Advanced Zapier tutorial

 3. Test:

-2. Select the email attachment you sent.
+2. Select the document you uploaded.

 3. For the action, take the following steps: